-integrated project.
+Integrated Project Delivery2 ("IPD") approaches design and construction from a fundamentally different perspective.
+Negotiating an IPD agreement also requires a fresh perspective, unfettered by traditional contracting concepts.
+In many instances, the contract negotiator must "unlearn" rules that have served him or her well, but are not functional or relevant to an integrated project.
 Moreover, negotiating an IPD agreement is not a separate act from the project itself.
 The negotiation process is the IPD team's first collaborative effort and will deeply influence its ability to smoothly collaborate as the project unfolds.

-This article provides a practical approach to IPD contract negotiation that draws upon IPD principles to guide the negotiation process.
-It is based on experience from over fifty full IPD projects ranging from small \$1 million interior projects to \$1.5 billion regional facilities.
-It assumes that the parties are signing a single, multi-party agreement.
+This paper provides a practical approach to IPD contract negotiation that draws upon IPD principles to guide the negotiation process.
+The discussion assumes that the parties are signing a single, multi-party agreement.
 Other approaches are possible, including individual but interlocking agreements and separate single purpose entities.
 But the multi-party agreement is simpler, less prone to inconsistency, and is the approach most frequently used.
 Moreover, the process of jointly negotiating a multi-party agreement deepens each party's understanding of the other's interests.
 And when executed, the multi-party agreement expresses each party's commitment to its jointly defined goals.
 For these reasons, the multi-party agreement is the preferred form for IPD projects.
 Although this preference is reflected in the discussions below, most of the information is relevant to negotiating any form of IPD agreement.

-APPROACHING IPD NEGOTIATION
+2. APPROACHING IPD NEGOTIATION